Skip to content

 Clouds, Products & Licensing: What Every CTA Must Know

-This guide categorizes every Salesforce cloud, product, and platform capability by how critical it is for the CTA Review Board.
-It is based on analysis of the official CTA exam guide, 27+ publicly available mock scenarios, community accounts from CTAs who passed, and current (2025-2026) Salesforce platform documentation.
+Every Salesforce cloud, product, and platform capability is categorized here by how critical it is for the CTA Review Board.
+The categorization draws from the official CTA exam guide, 27+ publicly available mock scenarios, community accounts from CTAs who passed, and current (2025-2026) Salesforce platform documentation.

 Tier 1: Must-Know Clouds and Products

 These appear in virtually every CTA scenario.
-You must understand their architecture deeply, know their limits, and be able to justify when and why to use them.
+Deep architectural understanding, knowledge of their limits, and the ability to justify when and why to use each one are all expected.

 Sales Cloud